Budibase/website/content/blog/tutorials/sql-gui.md

 That’s where a SQL GUI (Graphical User Interface) comes in handy.

 SQL GUIs are useful for developers and non-developers alike.
-They provide intuitive interfaces to interact with the database without writing SQL commands.
+They provide intuitive interfaces to interact with the database without writing SQL syntax commands.
 You can visually interact with tables, rows, fields, searches, and more, without any specialist knowledge.

 Thus, you don’t need to worry about the right code syntax to get the data you want to see.
 You just use the GUI components, like you would with any other app.

 They can cater to advanced users as well.
 With them, you can quickly perform simple tasks.
 And if you want to write SQL code anyway, it’s always possible to do it.

-Another benefit of a dedicated GUI is that you can have a single tool to load data from different databases with completely different architectures.
-Therefore, with a single tool, you can see all your MySQL, MariaDB, and even Oracle databases, wherever you are.
+Another benefit of a dedicated GUI tool is that you can have a single tool to load data from different databases with completely different architectures.
+Therefore, with a single tool, you can see all your MySQL, MariaDB,  Oracle, and even Microsoft SQL Server databases, wherever you are.

-The bad news is that buying a SQL GUI might not be an easy decision.
+The bad news is that buying a SQL GUI to manage databases might not be an easy decision.
 There are many things to consider, such as licensing, access control, user volumes, app installs, and custom workflows.

 But you can solve this with low-code development.